-The 5 Most Common Mistakes People Make with Succulents
+The 5 Most Common Mistakes You're Probably Making with Your Indoor Succulents

 Succulents have a reputation for being super easy-care houseplants that anyone can grow (and they are!), but that doesn’t mean you can just plop them down on a table and totally forget about them.
 Even though succulents are tough and simple to grow, they do still need some care to look their best.
 If you have succulents that aren't thriving, they might need a little more attention.
 Sometimes, people tend to neglect succulents because they seem indestructible, but there are a few conditions these plants can't survive.
 Keep them happy and healthy by avoiding these common succulent mistakes (and fix any that you’re already making!).